andrew-j-armstrong/toy-robot-cpp/readme.md

 # Toy Robot

 *Andrew Armstrong 2022*
-This is a Toy Robot built according to the Iress specifications.
+This is a Toy Robot built according to the below specifications.

 ## Specifications